Introduction to DDD Lite: When microservices in Go are not enough

 I recognize that my code will be used in ways I cannot anticipate, in ways it was not designed, and for longer than it was ever intended.

-The world would be better if everyone would take this quote into account.
-I’m also not without fault here. 😉
+The world would be better if everyone took this quote into account.
+I’m not without fault here either. 😉

-I have many flashbacks that I was afraid to make some change because I was not sure of the side effects of it.
-Developing new features is much slower without confidence that you are correctly using the code!
+I have many flashbacks of being afraid to make changes because I wasn’t sure of the side effects.
+Developing new features is much slower without confidence that you’re using the code correctly!

 type Hour struct {